Navigating NEC Article 358: EMT Installation and Support Rules

 Navigating NEC Article 358: A Pro’s Guide to EMT Installation & Support Rules

 NEC Article 358 provides the essential framework for the safe and compliant installation of Electrical Metallic Tubing (EMT), one of the most common raceways used in commercial and industrial settings.
 For any professional journeyman electrician or master electrician, a deep understanding of this article is not optional—it’s fundamental to every project.
 This guide focuses on the critical rules within NEC Article 358, covering everything from permitted uses and support spacing requirements to conductor fill and bending limitations.
-Mastering these regulations, particularly the rules for EMT conduit support found in NEC 358.30, ensures your raceway installation is not only efficient but also meets the strict standards of the National Electrical Code.
+Mastering these regulations, particularly the support and securing rules found in NEC 358.30 and the related requirements for fittings and continuity elsewhere in the NEC, helps ensure your raceway installation meets the standards of the National Electrical Code and local authorities.
 This knowledge is a cornerstone of professional electrician training and is vital for passing certification exams and delivering safe, reliable work in the field.

 What is NEC Article 358?